elastic/security-research/content/whitepapers/2021/07/01.threat-intel-filebeat-module/article.md

 additional context for significant dates, tags, status, submitter, etc.

 The API endpoint that Filebeat will query needs to be configured.
 If you are running MISP on the same system as Filebeat, you can use `var.url: https://localhost/event/restSearch`.
-If you are running MISP elsewhere, you’ll need to enter that hostname or IP address in lieu of `localhost`.
+If you are running MISP elsewhere, you'll need to enter that hostname or IP address in lieu of `localhost`.

 The API token is the "Authkey" that you retrieved during the previous MISP setup steps.
-You’ll enter that as the value for `var.api_token:`
+You'll enter that as the value for `var.api_token:`

-If you are using a self-signed SSL certificate for MISP, you’ll want to disable the SSL verification mode by uncommenting the `var.ssl.verification_mode: none` line.
+If you are using a self-signed SSL certificate for MISP, you'll want to disable the SSL verification mode by uncommenting the `var.ssl.verification_mode: none` line.

 ```yaml title='Code Block 5 - Configuring the MISP Feed'